Amzani/apidesk-sdk-test-def/docs/models/components/createcompanyrequestwebsitestype.md

 # CreateCompanyRequestWebsitesType

-Describes the category or purpose of the website, such as 'corporate', 'e-commerce', or 'blog'.
-This helps in classifying the website's role within the company's digital strategy and is useful for targeted marketing and analytics.
+Describes the type of website, such as 'corporate', 'e-commerce', or 'blog'.
+This categorization helps in understanding the purpose and content focus of the website.
+This property is optional and can be used to provide additional context about the website's role.

 ## Example Usage